 Airbnb is an alternative to hotels for sure but, generally, you can decide whether the benefits and trade-offs of staying in an Airbnb are suitable, and would usually be more of a sway to your decision than whether you can earn points or not.

-In 2018, I spent almost AU$6,000 with Airbnb, earning me about 6,000 Qantas Points.
-That means I got about $120 worth of points just by clicking through the dedicated portal every time I booked (which I forgot sometimes).
+In 2018, our then Senior Content Producer Matt spent almost AU$6,000 with Airbnb, earning him about 6,000 Qantas Points.
+That means he got $114 worth of points just by clicking through the dedicated portal every time he booked (which he still forgot sometimes).

-This process is the most convoluted of all.
-You’ll collect 0.5-2 United MileagePlus miles per US$1 spent on Airbnb gift cards (this earn rate changes periodically).
+A ‘bonus option’ (so to speak) is the ability to earn United MileagePlus miles on Airbnb stays.
+However, this process is the most convoluted of all.
+You’ll collect around 1 MileagePlus mile per US$1 spent on Airbnb gift cards through the store, but this earn rate can change periodically.

-Do note that this online store regularly changes which retailers it partners with, so this option may not always be available.
+Do note that the MileagePlus online store regularly changes which retailers it partners with, so this option may not always be available.

 Here are the steps: